-AGREE ON WHAT TO DO ABOUT YOUR CONCERNS
+AGREE ON HOW YOU CAN REDUCE YOUR CONCERNS

 TELL THEM HOW YOU FEEL

-However good your intentions, even the most caring reminders can be boring and sound like nagging.
-Teenagers can, just like everyone else, attempt to empathise with another person’s feelings, so tell them how worried you are, what it’s like being a parent, and how it feels when you don’t really know they’re OK.
-By explaining, you show them that you trust them to be able to be responsible.
+Teenagers are perfectly capable, just like everyone else, of empathising with another person’s feelings.
+Tell them what it feels like to be a parent, how it feels when you don’t really know what’s happening.
+That way, you’re showing them that you trust them to be responsible.

 YOU CAN’T CONTROL EVERYTHING

 If a teenager has made up their mind to drink, then they will probably do precisely that.
-It’s unfortunate that it’s so easy for teenagers to get hold of alcohol, but that’s not something that you can guarantee to prevent.
-So there’s no point in shouldering all of the blame and feeling like a bad parent.
-You can, of course, influence your teenager through the stance you take, but you can’t eliminate all the other factors that may influence them.
+Unfortunately, it’s often easy for teenagers to get hold of alcohol, and not something you can guarantee to prevent.

 So shouldering all of the blame and feeling like a bad parent is unfair to yourself.
 There’s a lot you can do as a parent, but you can’t control everything that goes on around your child.